vuestorefront/vue-storefront/packages/core/docs/shopify/use-content.md

 # useContent composable

-`useContent` composition API function is responsible, as its name suggests, for interactions with cms pages from your eCommerce.
+`useContent` composition API function allows loading of the CMS pages.
 This function returns the following values:

 - `search` - the main function that is used to fetch a cms page from the eCommerce platform and populate the `content` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `slug` string.
 - `content: Content[]` - a main data object that contains an array of page data fetched by `loadPage` method.